Getting started with your homeschool journey can be a daunting and overwhelming challenge.

 One of the areas you might save money by homeschooling!

 What is a co-op?
 A group of homeschoolers who meet regularly to provide enrichment classes or core classes.
-Everybody pitches in a helps in some way!
+Everybody pitches in and helps in some way.

-My daughters have been able to take STEM, astronomy, cooking, art, P.E. and other cool classes at our co-op.
+My daughters have had a great time in classes like STEM, astronomy, cooking, art, P.E., and more!
 It is a highlight of their week to go be with other students and learn together.
 I also love meeting other homeschool moms and having a break!

 Keep in mind though, that most co-ops only work because everybody pitches in.
 You will likely be expected to volunteer in some way whether it be childcare for the nursery, teaching a class, or assistant teaching.

 How do you find out about what is available in your area?
 A great way to get connected is to search for homeschool Facebook groups in your area